Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 Many DACH companies use combinations:

-Indicium as the primary tool for DACH hiring + Sterling/HireRight for international executive search
+Indicium as the primary tool for DACH hires + Sterling/HireRight for international executive search

 Indicium as a compliance layer (BaFin fit-and-proper) + existing HR screening for standard roles

-Migration from a US provider to Indicium after a Schrems II ruling and a GDPR audit
+Migration from a US provider to Indicium after a Schrems II decision and GDPR audit

 Summary

-Sterling, Checkr and HireRight are strong tools for global enterprise use — but GDPR-retrofitted and US-centric.
+Sterling, Checkr, and HireRight are strong tools for global enterprise use — but they are GDPR-retrofitted and US-centric.
 Indicium is the GDPR-native alternative for the DACH market with a clear BaFin focus.

 For DACH companies with regulated roles or a priority on data protection, Indicium is the lower-risk choice.
 For global corporations with a US headquarters, Sterling or HireRight may still be the right decision.

 Book a demo and compare Indicium directly with your current tool.
-Or take a look at the Trust Center for the compliance documents.
+Or take a look at the compliance documents in the Trust Center.

 Nabil El Berr